How to Level a Double Wide Mobile Home?

 Step 4.
 Evaluate your house’s leveling.

 Bring your flashlight, chalk or marker, and six-foot level with you.
 Starting from the house’s center, move from one pillar down to the next.
-Measure the level of each pillar and marking those that needed replacement or adjustment.
+Measure the level of each pillar and mark those that needed replacement or adjustment.
 Make sure to leave no pillar unchecked!

 Step 5.
 Elevate the beam.